The Journey to Realness: Transforming Pain into Beauty

 I have no idea what’s around the next corner for me, and frankly, I don’t need to know.
 I only know this: God is always with me.
 He is by my side.
 He is my biggest cheerleader.
 He forgives my stupidity and delights in giving me second chances.
 Yeah me!

-At the end of the day, hopefully, he will welcome me home, where I will hear those immortal words, “Pretty well done, Linda.
+At the end of the day, He will welcome me home, where, hopefully, I will hear those immortal words, “Pretty well done, Linda.
 Not bad for a messy human.”

 Pretty well done indeed – I’ll take it!